-- Finally, selected applicants are required to visit a dental laboratory.
-Failure to provide proof of dental laboratory visitation by the due date as determined by the Department will render the application unsuccessful. - Selected applicants will be placed in the five- year Extended Curriculum Programme. - Provisional acceptance is given to selected applicants awaiting National Senior Certificate (NSC) results.
+- Selected applicants will be placed in the five- year Extended Curriculum Programme. - Provisional acceptance is given to selected applicants awaiting National Senior Certificate (NSC) results.
 If the final Grade 12 NSC results do not meet the minimum entrance requirements, this provisional acceptance will be automatically withdrawn.